sunsided/FCND-Controls-CPP/README.md

 ### Position/velocity and yaw angle control (scenario 3)

+Next, the altitude, position and yaw control was implemented.
+This corresponds to `Scenario 3` in the simulation.
+In there, two identical quads are created at some offset from their target points.
+In addition, one of the drones is initialized with a yaw of 45 degrees.

+One of the implications here is that we need to convert information in global frame (such as the altitude) into thrust in the body frame.
+The following rotation relation came in handy:

 ![](misc/global-down-to-body.png)

-Next, you will implement the position, altitude and yaw control for your quad.
-For the simulation, you will use `Scenario 3`.
-This will create 2 identical quads, one offset from its target point (but initialized with yaw = 0) and second offset from target point but yaw = 45 degrees.
+- The `AltitudeControl()` method was implemented first using a PD control scheme.

+---

  - implement the code in the function `LateralPositionControl()`
- - implement the code in the function `AltitudeControl()`
  - tune parameters `kpPosZ` and `kpPosZ`
  - tune parameters `kpVelXY` and `kpVelZ`